 The Company originally had an interest in 43 oil sands leases in northern Alberta, Canada.
-In December 2010, the Company sold 25 of its oil sands leases to an Alberta Company considered to be a related party by common Director and Officer.
-As of December 31, 2010 the Company holds 17 leases in the in the Peace River oil sands area and 1 lease in the Athabasca oil sands area.
+In December 2010, the Company sold 25 of its oil sands leases to an Alberta company.
+As of December 31, 2013 the Company currently has interests in oil sands properties located in the Peace River and Wabiskaw areas of Northern Alberta, Canada including 17 leases in the Peace River oil sands area and one lease in the Athabasca oil sands area.